tada/catch/README.md

   return a + b * c
 }
 ```
-using catch on all involved functions, the code can instead very distinct:
+using `catch` on all involved functions, the code can instead very distinct:
 ```go
 func foo() int {
   return x() + y() * z()
 }
 ```
-Leaf functions such as x, y, and z, where errors are produced may look something like this without catch:
+Leaf functions such as x, y, and z, where errors are produced may look something like this without `catch`:
 ```go
 func x() (error, int) {
   err, v := computeSomeValue()